ovh/docs/pages/web/hosting/cms_install_1_click_modules/guide.en-ca.md

 You can use a CMS (Content Management System) to build your website via an easy-to-use interface.
 There are several types, each designed to suit certain projects.
 By using a CMS, you will get a ready-to-use website template that you can customise with a variety of themes, texts, and much more.

-OVH offers a selection of 4 CMSs as 1-click modules.
+OVHcloud offers a selection of 4 CMSs as 1-click modules.
 By using this solution, you will need to choose from this list.
 If you have already chosen a CMS from the list, you can start following the steps in this tutorial.
-If have not yet chosen which CMS to use, this [CMS comparison page](https://www.ovh.co.uk/web-hosting/website/cms-comparison/) can help you decide which one would best suit your project.
+If have not yet chosen which CMS to use, this [CMS comparison page](https://www.ovh.com/ca/en/web-hosting/website/cms-comparison/) can help you decide which one would best suit your project.

-If you would like to install a CMS that isn’t offered as an OVH 1-click module, you can install it manually on your web hosting plan, provided that the CMS is compatible with your plan (see our web hosting plans [here](https://www.ovh.co.uk/web-hosting/).
+If you would like to install a CMS that isn’t offered as an OVHcloud 1-click module, you can install it manually on your web hosting plan, provided that the CMS is compatible with your plan (see our web hosting plans [here](https://www.ovh.com/ca/en/web-hosting/).

 ![CMS logos](images/CMS_logo.png){.thumbnail}

 ### Step 2: access the 1-click module manager

-In the services bar on the left-hand side of your OVH Control Panel, go to the `Web hosting`{.action} section, then click on the web hosting plan that you have just ordered.
+In the services bar on the left-hand side of your OVHcloud Control Panel, go to the `Web hosting`{.action} section, then click on the web hosting plan that you have just ordered.
 Then click the `1-click modules`{.action} tab.

 Here, you can look at the 1-click modules you have already installed, manage them and install new ones.